AlaaHussein608/-Green-and-Red-Rectangular-Obstacles-Detection/README.md

-Here’s a well-structured **README.md** file you can use for your GitHub repository:

----

 # 🟥🟩 Green and Red Rectangular Obstacles Detection

 **Real-time obstacle detection system for green and red rectangular objects** — designed for use in the **WRO Future Engineers 2023 obstacle challenge** or similar robotics competitions.